bendahl/galene_deployment/doc/USER.md

 To keep things simple, a few decisions were made.
 For one, there is only one admin user that is always called 'admin'.
 You will have to set a password for this user or the deployment will fail.
 Logging in to the meeting with this account, you will have full control and be able to kick users, etc. All other users can log in using whatever alias they like.
-A password is **not required** for regular users (even though the password field is always visible on the login screen).
+A password **may be required** for regular users (depending on the meeting settings).
+In case that it is required, the same password will apply for any username.

 Another measure to keep things simple was the integration of only one single meeting room called "meeting".
 This solution is not meant to support multiple parallel meetings on a single instance.